 Step 2 – Mix the ingredients well.

 Step 3 – Serve in a festive bowl with chips for dipping.

 Million Dollar Dip

 - In a large bowl, add mayonnaize, cheddar cheese, green onions, bacon bits, slivered almonds, and garlic.
-Use a spatula to thoroughly mix all ingredients together.1 1/2 cup mayonnaise, 1 cup cheddar cheese, 4 green onion, 1/2 cup pre-cooked bacon bits, 1/2 cup slivered almonds, 1 teaspoon fresh garlic
+Use a spatula to thoroughly mix all ingredients together.1 1/2 cups mayonnaise, 1 cup shredded cheddar cheese, 4 green onions, 1/2 cup pre-cooked bacon bits, 1/2 cup slivered almonds, 1 teaspoon fresh minced garlic

 - Serve dip immediately with tortilla chips or other snacks for dipping.tortilla chips

 I do my best to provide nutrition information, but please keep in mind that I’m not a certified nutritionist.
 Any nutritional information discussed or disclosed in this post should only be seen as my best amateur estimates of the correct values.